Table of Contents

 Communicating With Demons

-The devil invented the popular belief that the dead are alive to deceive people.
+The devil invented the popular belief that the dead are alive in order that he may deceive people.
+This was his first lie to Eve, “You will not surely die” (Genesis 3:4) if you eat of the forbidden tree.
 Therefore, reincarnation, communication with spirits, and the “undying soul” are all false teachings.
 For these erroneous doctrines teach people that when you die you are not really dead but alive in another form.

-People that communicate with their dead loved ones are actually communicating with evil spirits “working miracles” (Revelation 16:14).
-These evil spirit will lead them away from God’s Word (Matthew 24:24).
+People that communicate with their dead loved ones or some of the saints (Mary, disciples, …etc. ) are actually communicating with evil spirits “working miracles” (Revelation 16:14).
+“For Satan himself transforms himself into an angel of light” (2 Corinthians 11:14).
+These evil spirits will certainly lead people away from God (Matthew 24:24).

 For a Bible study of the State of the Dead, check: